 For any parametric statistical model, identifiability is a fundamental question of whether the model parameters can be uniquely recovered given the observed statistics.
 Identifiability is crucial in a number of applications where the latent variables are the quantities of interest, e.g. inferring diseases (latent variables) through symptoms (observations), inferring communities (latent variables) via the interactions among the actors in a social network (observations), and so on.
 Moreover, identifiability can be relevant even in predictive settings, where feature learning is employed for some higher level task such as classification.
-For instance, non-identifiability can lead to the presence of non-isolated local optima for optimization-based learning methods, and this can affect their convergence properties, e.g. see [3].
+For instance, non-identifiability can lead to the presence of non-isolated local optima for optimization-based learning methods, and this can affect their convergence properties, e.g., see Uschmajew (2012).

-In this paper, we characterize identifiability for a popular class of latent variable models, known as the admixture or topic models [4, 5].
+In this paper, we characterize identifiability for a popular class of latent variable models, known as the admixture or topic models (Blei et al., 2003; Pritchard et al., 2000).
 These are hierarchical mixture models, which incorporate the presence of multiple latent states (i.e. topics) in each document consisting of a tuple of observed variables (i.e. words).
-Previous works have established that the model parameters can be estimated efficiently using low order observed moments (second and third order) under some non-degeneracy assumptions, e.g. [6-8].
+Previous works have established that the model parameters can be estimated efficiently using low order observed moments (second and third order) under some non-degeneracy assumptions, e.g. Anandkumar et al. (2012b); Anandkumar et al. (2012); Arora et al. (2012b).
 However, these non-degeneracy conditions imply that the model is undercomplete, i.e., the latent dimensionality (number of topics) cannot exceed the observed dimensionality (word vocabulary size).
 In this paper, we remove this restriction and consider overcomplete topic models, where the number of topics can far exceed the word vocabulary size.

 It is perhaps not surprising that general topic models are not identifiable in the overcomplete regime.
-To this end, we introduce an additional constraint on the model, referred to as topic persistence.
-Intuitively, this captures the "locality" effect among the observed words, and is not present in the usual "bag-of-words" or exchangeable topic model.
+To this end, we introduce an additional constraint on the model, referred to as topic persistence, which roughly means that topics (i.e. latent states) persist locally in a sequence of observed words (but not necessarily globally).
+This "locality" effect among the observed words is not present in the usual "bag-of-words" or exchangeable topic model.
 Such local dependencies among observations abound in applications such as text, images and speech, and can lead to a more faithful representation.
 In addition, we establish that the presence of topic persistence is central towards obtaining model identifiability in the overcomplete regime, and we provide an in-depth analysis of this phenomenon in this paper.